GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README-GitLab.md

    cd ..
    ```

 1. You can now move to the instructions in the network stage.
-To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-svpc](#deploying-step-3-networks-svpc),
+To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-svpc](#deploying-step-3-networks-svpc).
-or go to [Deploying step 3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.

 ## Deploying step 3-networks-svpc